mishal23/mishal23.github.io/src/posts/no-cost-emi/index.md

 - GST on the interest
 - Loss on reward points

 In my case, the total amount I missed out was Rs.
-978. Now the amount is not significant, but when you advertise a product as a **No Cost** and charge so many hidden charges without actually clearly mentioning, it's not the best place to be in.
+978. Now the amount is not significant, but when you advertise a product as a **No Cost** and charge these hidden charges without clearly mentioning, it's not the best place to be in.

 ## What can you do?

-If you still want to go ahead with the No Cost EMI, _if you can_, preclose the loan as soon as it's generated, that way the only things that you'll just be losing out on the Processing fee and the reward points.
+If you still want to go ahead with the No Cost EMI, _if you can_, preclose the loan as soon as it's generated, that way you'll be losing out only on the processing fee and the reward points.
 The preclosure charges are usually Rs.
 0 for such things.

 > Disclaimer:
 > All the details mentioned above were through Cleartrip vendor and the HDFC Bank credit card, charges might differ with vendors and other banks/cards.
 Please do due diligence.